Lawn Treatment Service Cost

 This is an excellent way to invest in your garden, preventing issues with your lawn, paving stones and any other plants you may have.

-It can be as cheap as £40 to have a tree stump removed, but will depend on a variety of factors, including the size, type of tree and removal method.
+It can be as cheap as £40 to have a tree stump removed, but it will depend on a variety of factors, including the size, type of tree and removal method.

 Flower Beds and Plants

 This can contribute to the beauty of your garden and can be easily planted yourself.
-Plants and flowers come in a wide range of prices, and so the types that you choose will heavily depend on your budget and desired ease of maintenance.
+Plants and flowers come in a wide range of prices, so the types that you choose will heavily depend on your budget and desired ease of maintenance.

 Labour Costs and Timescales